Tencent/omi/README.md

 Using [Omi DevTools](https://chrome.google.com/webstore/detail/omijs-devtools/pjgglfliglbhpcpalbpeloghnbceocmd) you can simply debug and manage your UI **without any configuration**.
 Just install and debug.

-Since Omi uses Web Components and Shadow-DOM, it doesn't need to have another elements panel such as React or Vue has.
-It just adds a panel to the **Elements' sidebar** and it's powerful as much as React and Vue DevTools.
+Since Omi uses Web Components and Shadow-DOM, it doesn't need to have another elements panel such as React has.
+It just adds a panel to the **Elements' sidebar** and it's powerful as much as React DevTools.

 ![Omi DevTools](https://github.com/f/omi-devtools/raw/master/omi-devtools.gif)